International-Data-Spaces-Association/IDS-AppStore/README.md

 If you want to build and run locally, ensure that at least Java 11 is installed.
 Then, follow these steps:

 1. Clone this repository.
-2. Create Data/search folder on the root with `cd /` and `mkdir /p data/search`
+2. Create Data/search folder on the root with `cd /` and `mkdir -p /data/search`
 3. Execute `cd IDS-AppStore`, `chmod +x mvnw` and `./mvnw clean package -DskipTests -Dmaven.javadoc.skip=true`.
 5. Navigate to `/target` and run `java -jar ids-appstore-{VERSION}.jar`.
 6. If everything worked fine, the application is available at https://localhost:8080/.
 The API can